 Library Search Strategies

-To find general histories and government documents use a "guided search" in the Library Catalog (formerly MadCat).
-Combine the phrase World War 1914-1918 with words or phrases such as battle, campaign, or location name, naval operations, aerial operations, service branch or Congress.
+To find general histories and government publications use a "guided search" in the Library Catalog.
+Combine the phrase Korean War 1950-1953 with phrases such as battle, campaign , or location name, naval operations, aerial operations, service branch or Congress.
 For instructions on combining research terms in a "guided search," take a moment to review instructions available on the Library Catalog home page.

 The Library's holdings are so extensive that some searches may produce a pool of results too large to review.
 When this happens, add a second or third term or phrase to your initial search as a way to produce more limited results.
 For similar reasons, no one search will be comprehensive.
 Try variations on your initial search to see additional results.